Even during our current pandemic, life goes on.

 You can support the ongoing ministries of Fellowship Baptist Church by contributing financially.
 If you want to give online, just click the "Give" link above.
 You will be taken to a secure link where you can follow the prompts to give a one time or recurring gift.
 Thank you for supporting God's work in this area and around the world.

-With everything except "life-essential" businesses open, you may feel more isolated than normal.
+With everything except "life-essential" businesses closed, you may feel more isolated than normal.
 "Take Out" is the motto for life during this Coronavirus - get the food but don't linger for fellowship or contact.
 It feels unnatural for most to live without some physical contact and verbal dialogue, even if it's in passing.
 Remember that you aren't alone in that feeling.
 For that matter, you aren't alone at all.
 Jesus promises to never leave you or forsake you (Hebrews 13:5).
 You can hear from God in His Word.
 Spend some time daily reading Scripture.
 If you are new to it, start in the book of John.
 Make sure during this time of quarantine that you reach out to your friends and family.
 As many Gen Z'ers (those 18 and under) are figuring out, they can talk on their phones, too.
 God created us to be social critters, yet we are being told to stay away from one another for a time.
 Don't hibernate or become as reclusive as Bigfoot.
 Phone your friends so you can hear them speaking to you.
 Use the video functions of your phone and computer to actually see the other in a conversation.
 Some family friends just challenged my family to a game of Pictionary over Zoom.
 If you are part of the church family, call others in your church family and see how they are doing.
 What are their struggles?
 You will find that you can forge many new bonds of friendship during this crisis if you reach out to others.
 As always, if you need further attention or experience deeper concerns, please contact Pastor Barry.

 Does the pandemic have you fearing for your life?
 You're not alone but there is real hope.
 Please watch this short video for help.